-In contrast, regarding the WYD skew information and the quantum Fisher information, room still exists for improvement of the $\beta$-dependences, which have been given the inequalities~\eqref{Ineq:corol:quantum_information_skey_type} and \eqref{Ineq2:corol:quantum_information_skey_type}.
-In the ground states, the WYD skew information and the quantum Fisher information reduce to the variance of the operator.
-For arbitrary operator $K$ given in Eq.~\eqref{op_K_O_i_i}, the variance $(\Delta K)^2 = \tr\br{\rho_\infty K^2}- [\tr\br{\rho_\infty K}]^2$ is upper-bounded by~\cite{Kuwahara_2016_gs,Kuwahara_2017}:
+By contrast, for the WYD skew and quantum Fisher information, there is scope for improvement in the present $\beta$-dependences, which have been assigned inequalities~\eqref{Ineq:corol:quantum_information_skey_type} and \eqref{Ineq2:corol:quantum_information_skey_type}, respectively.
+In the ground states, the WYD skew and quantum Fisher information reduce to the variance of the operator.
+For an arbitrary operator $K$ expressed in Eq.~\eqref{op_K_O_i_i}, the variance $(\Delta K)^2 = \tr\br{\rho_\infty K^2}- [\tr\br{\rho_\infty K}]^2$ is upper-bounded by~\cite{Kuwahara_2016_gs,Kuwahara_2017}:

-Remarkably, the above inequality holds in infinite dimensional systems and long-range interacting systems.
-Hence, the ($\beta$, $\Delta$) correspondence~\eqref{correspond_gap_beta} indicates the improvement of the current upper bounds to , which gives better bounds in dimensions greater than $1$ ($D\ge 2$).
+The above inequality holds in infinite dimensional systems and long-range interacting systems; hence, the ($\beta$, $\Delta$) correspondence~\eqref{correspond_gap_beta} indicates an improvement in the current upper bounds as